-As you develop plans to promote your blog posts on social media (see next point), take each platform into account.
-Tailor your content to each platform individually based on the mechanics of each channel.
+As you develop plans to promote a blog post on social media (see next point), take each platform into account.
+Then, tailor your content to each platform individually based on the mechanics of each social media channel.
 (Learn more about these models in our platform breakdown section to follow.)
-And know this: you don’t have to have 15 different social media accounts.
-It’s 100 percent fine to pick a few and focus on excelling at those.
+And know this: You don’t have to have 15 different social media accounts.
+It’s 100% fine to pick a few and focus on excelling at those.
 Know (and respect) your limits.

 Stick to a Schedule

 Plus, scheduling content ahead of time helps you keep content consistent and tap into the best posting times for each platform without forcing you to be online every second of the day.
-It will take time to figure out the best times and posting frequency for each platform, so don’t worry if you have to keep tweaking and refining your social media scheduling.
+Of course, it will take time to figure out the best times and posting frequency for each platform, so don’t worry if you have to keep tweaking and refining your social media scheduling.